John95D/AisleAssistant-/README.md

 # AisleAssistant-
-This Repository Is for the Aisle Assistant semester project.
+This Repository is for the Aisle Assistant semester project.
+Hopefully it works!